Earning Money Legally: A Guide for 11-to-13-Year-Olds

 Your child could pop in to feed a neighbour’s cat or take a friendly dog for a short walk (with your supervision if needed).

-Things to consider:
+Things to Consider

-A 30-minute walk might earn around £5–£10
+A typical 30-minute walk might earn around £5–£10.

 Car Washing

-I know it's how I got started in the world of earning some extra money; that 50p I earned cleaning my parents' cars felt like a fortune!
+Car washing is a classic starter job.
+It’s a simple way to earn some cash and helps kids understand that effort equals income.
+I know it's how I got started in the world of earning money; that 50p I earned cleaning my parents' cars felt like a fortune!

-Use a sponge and bucket only (no pressure washers!)
+Use a sponge and bucket only (no pressure washers!).

-Offer extras like cleaning windows or vacuuming
+Offer extras like cleaning windows or vacuuming.

 Garden Help